redeyed-vault/thespian/README.md

   * *Volo's Guide to Monsters*
   * *Xanatar's Guide to Everything*

-Planning to eventually incorporate content from *Tasha's Cauldron of Everything*.
+TODO: Incorporate *Tasha's Cauldron of Everything*.

 #### REQUIREMENTS